alphagov/govuk-developer-docs/source/manual/development-pipeline.html.md

 Teams are responsible for deploying their own work.
 We believe that [regular releases minimise the risk of major problems](https://gds.blog.gov.uk/2012/11/02/regular-releases-reduce-risk) and improve recovery time.
-The [2nd line team](/manual/welcome-to-2nd-line.html) is responsible for providing access to deploy software for teams who can't deploy it themselves.
+The [Technical 2nd Line team](/manual/welcome-to-2nd-line.html) is responsible for providing access to deploy software for teams who can't deploy it themselves.

 ### Continuous Deployment